 Determine a Grading System

-Come up with a system that will allow you to grade and compare the evaluation results.
-You can express results numerically (1 – 5) alphabetically (A – F) or descriptively.
+Finally, come up with a system that will allow you to grade and compare the evaluation results.
+You can express results numerically (1 – 5), alphabetically (A – F), or descriptively.
 Just make sure you use the same system for all performance evaluations and that the grades are clearly differentiated.